martin-beran/fpga/mb50/README.md

 expect that any of these registers keeps its value between instructions.

 _Rationale_: The interrupt handler must store values of registers and restore them before return.
-Until `ddsto` is implemented, we need an alternative way to store registers changing any register value.
-Emulating `ddsto` by multiple instructions modifies flags when decrementing.
-Using a "stodd" (first store, then decrement), instead of `ddsto` as a "push" operation, would require a native or software-emulated instruction `isld` instead of already existing `ldis` as a "pop" operation.
-Storing registers at some dedicated memory area needs to load the memory address, overriding the value of one register.
+These CSRs provide an alternative to instruction `ddsto` for storing registers without changing any register value.
+Storing registers at some dedicated memory area (instead on the stack handled by `ldis` and `ddsto`) needs to load the memory address, overriding the value of one register.
 Reserving CSRs as temporary registers allows to save unchanged flags and/or an address register.